AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 Session started, encoder count, rewards issued, passes, fails etc.

 #### Generate template workflows for a variety of stimuli.
-To be filled
+To be filled.

 #### System to manage binary dependencies of stimuli.
-To be filled
+To be filled.

 #### Interaction with BehaviorMon.
-To be filled
+To be filled.

 #### Additional Hardware Interfaces:
 - Implement DAQ digital input